-Walk down the aisle and charm the crowd while scattering petals along the way.
+Walk down the aisle and charm the crowd while scattering flower petals along the way.
 Other alternatives include holding pinwheels or balloons, blowing bubbles, or even ringing a bell.
 Toddlers can be pulled in a cute wagon or walk with her parents.
-Just remember: It’s good to have them close by to keep the flower girl comfortable and avoid tantrums.
+Just remember: It’s good to have them close by to keep the flower girl comfortable and avoid tantrums

-Take pictures with the wedding party after the wedding ceremony.
+Your flower girl is part of the wedding party—and, as such, should take pictures with the wedding party after the wedding ceremony.
 She is not required to walk back during the recessional, though some school-aged flower girls do.

 Be part of the grand entrance at the reception, depending on her age and if she is comfortable to participate.